Skip to main content

 Objectives of the action

-European Youth Together projects aim to create networks promoting regional partnerships, enabling young people across Europe to set up joint projects, organise exchanges and promote trainings (e.g. for youth leaders) through both physical and online activities.
-The action will support transnational partnerships for youth organisations from grassroots level to large-scale partnerships, aiming to reinforce the European dimension of their activities, including on how to live better together and helping to design sustainable future ways of living, in line with the European Green Deal and the New European Bauhaus initiative1 .
+European Youth Together projects aim to create cooperation, enabling young people across Europe to set up joint projects, organise exchanges and promote trainings (e.g. for youth leaders/youth workers) through both physical and online activities.
+The action will support transnational partnerships for youth organisations from both grassroots and large-scale level, aiming to reinforce the European dimension of their activities.

-Important thematic priorities are working with and promoting the EU Youth Goals and, in general, the EU Youth Strategy 2019-20272 constitute important thematic priorities for the action.
-The European Youth Goals are also reflected in the President von der Leyen Commission’s political guidelines3 .
-Project proposals may also treat the themes of the ‘Conference for the Future of Europe’.
-The European Parliament elections in 2024 are relevant in the context of this action.
+Important thematic priorities are working with and promoting the EU Youth Goals Strategy 2019-2027 1 and the European Youth Goals.
+The European Youth Goals are also reflected in President von der Leyen Commission’s political guidelines.
+Project proposals may also treat the legacy of the European Year of Youth 2022 (e.g. exploration of youth check or youth mainstreaming processes) and the outcomes of the ‘Conference for the Future of Europe’.

 Specific objectives

-• The promotion and development of more transnational structured cooperation, online and offline, between different youth organisations to build or strengthen partnerships focusing on solidarity and inclusive democratic participation of all against a backdrop of the backlashes on socio-economic structures and in line with the EU Youth Strategy, the EU Youth Goals and the Youth Dialogue;
+• the promotion and development of more transnational structured cooperation, online and offline, between different youth organisations to build or strengthen partnerships focusing on solidarity and inclusive democratic participation of all against a backdrop of the backlashes on socio-economic structures and in line with the EU Youth Strategy 2019-2027, the European Youth Goals, the EU Youth Dialogue and the European Year of Youth 2022 legacy (e.g. youth participation, youth mainstreaming, youth check processes)

-• New ways to empower youth organisations in dealing with the aftermath of the Covid-19 pandemic, by supporting innovative ways of cooperation and network creation, development and management.
+• new ways to empower youth organisations, by supporting innovative ways of cooperation and network creation, development and management.
 Indicatively, this could include enhancing collaboration between youth organisations in a digital context through non-formal learning methods and organisational models such as alternative modes of exchanges and mutual aid.

-• The reinforcement of the European dimension of the activities of youth organisations, including activities on how to live better together after the pandemic and helping to design sustainable future ways of living transnationally.
+• the reinforcement of the European dimension of the activities of grassroots youth organisations, including activities on how to live better together and helping to design sustainable future ways of living transnationally, in line with the European Green Deal and the New European Bauhaus initiative

 Activities

-The action targets NGOs (not for profit) and public bodies, which propose projects with a capacity to mobilise young people in partnerships covering different countries and regions within the EU Member States and third countries associated to the Programme.
+The action targets NGOs (not for profit) and public bodies, which propose projects with a capacity to mobilise young people in partnerships covering different countries and regions within the EU Member States and third countries associated to the Programme and to contribute to the development and implementation of the EU Youth Strategy, policy formulation and interaction with major stakeholders in the field of Youth.

-Mobility activities for young people should form a key component of European Youth Together projects.
-This mobility should offer cross-border exchanges and non-formal or informal training opportunities for young people from across Europe (East, West, North and South) that can be prepared and supported through online fora to contribute to the objectives of this action.
-These mobility activities must be very clearly justified according to the objectives of the action.
+Mobility activities for young people may form a key component of European Youth Together projects.
+This mobility should offer cross-border exchanges and non-formal or informal training opportunities for young people from across Europe that can be prepared and supported through online fora to contribute to the objectives of this action.
+These mobility activities must be very clearly justified according to the objectives of the action and principles of value for money.

 All the activities should contribute to broadening the outreach towards youth, reaching young people both within and beyond youth organisations including youth with fewer opportunities, to ensure a diversity of voices is heard.